 EAU CLAIRE, Wis. — April 15–21 is National Volunteer Week.
 It is a good opportunity to recognize the volunteers who perform countless valuable services within our community.

-In 2016, 809 volunteers served more than 78,000 hours at Mayo Clinic Health System across northwest Wisconsin, saving nearly $1.8 million, according to Jennifer Loew, director of Volunteer Services.
+In 2017, 696 volunteers served nearly 79,000 hours at Mayo Clinic Health System sites throughout northwest Wisconsin, saving nearly $1.9 million, according to Jennifer Loew, director of Volunteer Services.

 “We have volunteers from many backgrounds, including retired professionals, teachers, stay-at-home moms, students and others,” Loew says.
 “For anyone who is looking for more meaning in their life, to connect with others in our community, learn a new skill or looking for a sense of purpose, volunteering is a great opportunity to make a difference in people’s lives.”

-You must be at least 14 years old to volunteer.
+You must be at least 14 to volunteer.
 All ability levels are welcome.
-Sign up to volunteer at mayoclinichealthsystem.org/volunteer.
+Sign up to volunteer.
 For more information about volunteer opportunities, call Volunteer Services:

 - Barron: 715-537-6766

 - Eau Claire: 715-838-3262